CosmosContracts/junoswap-airdrop-helper/README.md

 Once you have contract state in an easy json format you can start using the scripts.

-## Exctract token balance from JunoSwap
+## Extract token balance from JunoSwap

 Command
 ```